siemens/fluffi/docs/howtos/Windows_binary_server/Windows_binary_server.md

 C:\utils\GFlags\x86\gflags.exe /p /enable ftpdmin.exe
 ```

-All that is left to do now is zip all files and folders (not the folder containing them) into a `ftpdmin.zip`
+All that is left to do now is zip all files (not the folder containing them) into a `ftpdmin.zip`

 ### Creating the FLUFFI fuzz job
-What is left to do now is creating the actual FLUFFI fuzzjob and starting it.
+What is left to do now is creating the actual FLUFFI fuzz job and starting it.
 The process of creating such a fuzz job is documented [here](../../../docs/usage.md).
 Let's just walk through this, shall we?

 Firstly, we point our browser to [web.fluffi](http://web.fluffi) and click on `Fuzzjobs` -> `Create Fuzzjob`: